Onibex/OnibexOneConnect/Smart_Gateway/AWS/AWS_SaaS_SmartGateway_Architechture.md

 3. **Onibex** then delivers the processed data to the **customer's Target Cloud** (Snowflake, Databricks, SAP HANA, ClickHouse) through Private Link.

-The customer's VPC also attaches to the TGW, enabling corporate users to connect — optionally via a **VPN Site-to-Site** tunnel, and giving the customer's own applications access to the same private routing fabric.
+The customer's VPC also attaches to the TGW, enabling corporate users to connect, optionally via a **VPN Site-to-Site** tunnel, and giving the customer's own applications access to the same private routing fabric.